openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `client_id`
     * REQUIRED.
 RP's identifier at the Self-Issued OP.
 * `redirect_uri`
     * REQUIRED.
-URI to which the Self-Issued OP Response will be sent.
+URI to which the Self-Issued Response will be sent.
 * `id_token_hint`
     * OPTIONAL.
 As specified in Section 3.1.2 of [@!OpenID.Core].
 * `claims`